 - Few drops of red dye (traditionally cochineal), optional

-- Pour 250 g neutral spirit into a container with a tight-fitting lid, and place botanical sachet into spirit.
+2. Pour 250 grams of neutral spirit into a container with a tight-fitting lid, and place botanical sachet into spirit.
 Stir lightly to submerge and let sit for 10-14 days, in a cool dark place to macerate.

-- After four day maceration, strain spirit into final container and mix with sugar, pinch of salt, and red dye (if using).
+4. After a four-day maceration, strain spirit into final container and mix with sugar, pinch of salt, and red dye (if using).
 Let sit four more days, and then enjoy.